Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

 - [ ] Review checklist analytics or tracker data to confirm completion signals are accurate.

+### Verify

+- [ ] Capture attendance, decisions, and follow-up tasks from each governance sync directly in the ownership matrix or PM tool.
+- [ ] Ensure archival logs include before/after asset references plus approval
+      timestamps.
+- [ ] Validate that automation reminders fired as expected for the last cycle and document any failures.

 ### Optimize

 - [ ] Update ownership matrices or RACI charts when responsibilities shift.